NextCenturyCorporation/MCS/docs/source/examples.rst

 Here are some example usage snippets for different use cases.
 Note that there are also additional scripts that may be useful in the scripts/ folder of the github project.

-Using your own config file and/or unity build
+Using your own config data and/or unity build
 ----------------------------------------------

 In this case, make sure your `MCS_CONFIG_FILE_PATH` path isn't set, as that takes precedence over the `config_file_path` parameter: